 - 2.1.
 The application site is located within the Urban Area of Chelmsford.
 It is comprised of previously developed land, taking the form of hardstanding and garaging, which were originally allocated for residential parking and storage purposes when the wider estate was developed.
-There are 32 existing garages on site, of which two are still used by existing tenants for the parking of vehicles.
+There are 32 existing garages on site, of which two are still used.
+It is understood those two occupied garages are used for the parking of vehicles.
 The site measures 0.232ha in size. - 2.2.
 Access is gained from Medway Close, on the eastern side of the application site.
 The access runs between the side elevation of No. 30 Medway Close and the adjacent properties to the northwest, along Avon Road. - 2.3.
 The eastern and northern boundaries of the site meet the long rear gardens of properties fronting Medway Close and Avon Road.
 The southern and western boundaries meet undeveloped woodland.
 There are no protected trees within the vicinity of the site. - 2.4.
 Lawford Mead Primary School is located nearby to the application site, as well as local convenience stores on Trent Road.
-As the site is located within the Urban Area and close by to the City Centre, it is served by bus and rail links. - 2.5.
-The site is allocated under Growth Site Policy 1S in the Chelmsford Local Plan.
+As the site is located within the Urban Area and close to the City Centre, it is served by accessible bus and rail links in addition to being within accessible walking and cycling distance to a range of residential services.

+2.5.
+The site is allocated for housing redevelopment (10 units) under Growth Site Policy 1S in the Chelmsford Local Plan.